Doctor of Nursing Practice (DNP)

 - An interview may be required.

 - All newly admitted students will receive an email from the SON Required Documentation email address, shown below, with detailed instructions to utilize the required CastleBranch web-based software system.
-This system requires a one-time fee and is where students will upload and manage required documents. son_required_documentation@stonybrook.edu
+This system requires a one-time fee and is where students will upload and manage required health and professional documents. son_required_documentation@stonybrook.edu

 The Office of Clinical Placements facilitates the processing of clinical placement requests and contracts for all clinical affiliations within the baccalaureate, master’s, advanced certificate, and DNP programs.
 The office works collaboratively with faculty to secure clinical placement sites for students.
 Once a suitable site is identified, students submit a clinical placement request form for processing.